immortal-tofu/redux-register-module/README.md

 ## Changelog

+### 1.0.5

+* Use native types of redux and redux-saga.

+### 1.0.1 to 1.0.4

+* Fix various bug on TypeScript.

 ### 1.0.0

-* redux-register-module is not typed with TypeScript.
+* redux-register-module is typed with TypeScript.
 * `getModuleState` is not curried anymore to preserve type, this is a breaking change.